fishslips/TimSeverance/docs/Academic/CS-3370/P2 Memory Pool and Techniques.md

 	- invokes pool.deallocate
 - create
 	- invokes the new keyword for MyObject.
 More on this below.
+	- new invokes pool.allocate.
+This provides us with an address only.
+	- The address is given to the compiler, which invokes the constructor and stores object there
 - profile
 	- pool.profile
 - operator <<